savoury1/ubuntu-rolling/README.md

 #### Overall Procedure

-* Install Xenial-based system of choice (or backup existing install if wanting to enhance current system!)
+* Install Xenial-based system of choice (or backup existing install if wanting to enhance current system!), though Linux Mint 18.1 Serena MATE is recommended due these procedures being created on that distribution

-* Update Xenial packages to latest versions (eg. `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`)
+* Update all Xenial packages to latest versions (eg. `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`)

-* Run `enhanced-packages-serena` (or `enhanced-packages-xenial` if using straight Xenial) script to create a handful of useful custom packages that fix certain issues after enhancement
+* Run `enhanced-packages-serena` (or `enhanced-packages-xenial` if using straight Xenial) script to create a handful of useful custom packages that fix certain issues after the enhancement process

-* Run `enhancements-serena` (or `enhancements-xenial`) script to install various PPAs, upgrade various system components with Xenial versions and then do first "enhancement" run
+* Run `enhancements-serena` (or `enhancements-xenial`) script to install various PPAs, upgrade various system components with Xenial versions and then call `enhancements-1st-run` (which installs about 3,000 packages from Bionic with one apt command)

-* Run `enhance-bionic` (and additionally `enhance-cosmic` if desired) periodically (eg. put these scripts in ~/.local/bin) to install any updated packages (with any security patches & bugfixes) from the newer "series"
+* Customize and modify the plain text package list files when needed, to choose required packages from newer Ubuntu series (paying attention to package inter-dependencies)

+* After customizing the package list files, run `enhance-scripts-make` to create a script `enhance-all` that can then be run periodically to keep the selected packages from newer series up-to-date

+*See the readme files in the scripts and pkg-lists directories for more detailed information about exactly how to run these procedures on your own system.*